nxskok/pasias/docs/02-reading-in.md

 ```

 `read_delim` (or `read_csv` or any of the others) tell
-you what variables were read in, and also tell you about any ``parsing
+you what variables were read in, and also tell you about any "parsing errors"
-errors'' where it couldn't work out what was what.
+where it couldn't work out what was what.
 Here, we have three
 variables, which is entirely consistent with the three columns of data
 values in the file.